TormodLandet/Ocellaris/README.rst

   python -m ocellaris INPUTFILE.INP

-Ocellaris currently supports Python 2 only, not Python 3.

 To test the code there are some demos in the ``demos/`` directory.
-A complete input file is provided for the well known lid driven cavity flow test case.
-More information can be found in the documentation.
+Complete input files are provided for several of the normal benchmark cases like lid driven cavity flow and the Taylor-Green vortex.
+More information can be found in the documentation which also contains a description of the input file format.

+Please feel free to test Ocellaris, but plese keep in mind:

+- Ocellaris is in a state of constant development and does not have a stable API or input file format
+- Ocellaris is currently only being tested on one CPU.
+FEniCS scales to many thousands of CPUs, but scaling and speed of the solvers are not a priority at the moment
+- Ocellaris supports Python 2 only, not Python 3

 Documentation
 -------------